 When to Contact a Medical Professional

-Notify your health care provider if a lung, skin, or other infection does not respond to treatment.
+Tell your provider if a lung, skin, or other infection does not respond to treatment.

 CGD; Fatal granulomatosis of childhood; Chronic granulomatous disease of childhood; Progressive septic granulomatosis